pelithne/k8s/workshop.md

 # Azure Kubernetes Service (AKS) Workshop

+Welcome to this Azure Kubernetes Workshop instruction.
+The workshop contains a number of different sections, each addressing a specific aspect of running docker containers locally and in the cloud.

+## Running Docker Containers locally

 In this first step in the tutorial, you will prepare a multi-container application for use in your local docker environment.
 Existing tools such as Git and Docker are used to locally build and test an application.
 You will learn how to:

  * Clone a sample application source from GitHub